教程 - 使用 React 和 Kotlin/JS 创建 Web 应用程序

 .
 This generates an optimized project build, applying various improvements such as DCE (dead code elimination).

-Once the build has finished, you can find all the files needed for deployment in /build/distributions
+Once the build has finished, you can find all the files needed for deployment in /build/dist

 .
 They include the JavaScript files, HTML files, and other resources required to run the application.
 You can put them on a static HTTP server, serve them using GitHub Pages, or host them on a cloud provider of your choice.